This Sequoia- and Henry Kravis-backed prediction market wants to turn opinions into money – TechCrunch

 Their enthusiasm ties in part to a major hurdle that Kalshi — founded by former MIT classmates and researchers Tarek Mansour and Luana Lopes Lara — overcame last year by winning approval from the Commodity Futures Trading Commission to run a derivatives exchange.

 Mansour says Kalshi’s small team worked closely with the agency at every turn to ensure it would pass muster.
-“This was quite the process, as the more problems you face, the more problems emerge,” he says now of the process.
+“This was quite the process, as the more problems you face, the more problems emerge,” he says now of the endeavor.
 Bringing aboard a former head of clearing at the CFTC as Kalshi’s head of regulation also helped, he says.

 Kalshi is also emerging during a time when people are consuming more, and sometimes narrower, news stories through their social media feeds and elsewhere.